Jiawen-Yan/jiawen-yan.github.io/_pages/about.md

   - /about.html
 ---

-Jiawen Yan is currently a master student major in Business Analytics at Tsinghua and Columbia University, expecting to graduate at Jun.
-2020.
+Jiawen Yan is currently a master student major in Business Analytics at Tsinghua and Columbia University, expecting to graduate in May 2020.

 Education
 ======
-Jiawen Yan is currently master a student in joint Dual-Degree Master Program in Business Analytics (TCMiBA) at School of Economics and Management (SEM) at Tsinghua University, Beijing and Columbia University, New York.
-The TCMiBA is a two-year dual degree program, and he is expecting to graduate in 2020.
+Jiawen Yan is currently a second year master student in the Tsinghua-Columbia Master in Business Analytics (TCMiBA) program.
+It is a joint master program between the School of Economics and Management (SEM) if Tsinghua University (Beijing, China) and Columbia University (New York, U.S).
+The TCMiBA is a two-year dual degrees program, and he is expecting to graduate in May 2020.

 Jiawen has graduated with B.S. in Finance and Economics from the Research Institute of Economics and Management (RIEM) at Southwestern University of Finance and Economics (SWUFE) in 2018.